dustinfreeman/bug-react-benchmark-css-import/README.md

 # bug-react-benchmark-css-import

-This is a minimal example showing css import issues I'm having with react-benchmark and webpack.
+This is a minimal example showing css import issues I'm having with [react-benchmark](https://github.com/Rowno/react-benchmark), which uses webpack.
 Please help!?

 For normal development, I use yarn, and I can start the app successfully with: